-Applications for Advanced Study are due the second Friday of either Fall or Spring semester by 5 p.m. in room 304 White Hall
+Applications for Advanced Study are due to the Vacca Office of Student Services in Room 304 White Hall on assigned dates.

-To be admitted into Advanced Study in Middle Childhood Education, you must have your Praxis Core scores and application for Admission to Advanced Study submitted to the Vacca Office of Student Services in Room 304 White Hall by dates specified by the Vacca Office during each Fall or Spring Semester.
+To be admitted into Advanced Study in Middle Childhood Education, you must submit your application to the Vacca Office of Student Services in Room 304 White Hall by dates specified by the Vacca Office during each Fall or Spring Semester.
 Please check with your academic advisor, Lisa Froning, in the Vacca Office or call her at 330-672-2862 for specific due dates for Advanced Study applications.

 Other criteria for admission to MCED must also be met - for example, you must have completed half of the total hours needed for each concentration (including currently enrolled courses).
 See the Checklist for Admission to Advanced Study (PDF), or visit the Vacca Office of Student Services web page.
 MCED is a selective program.
 Our admissions process takes a holistic approach using test results, grade point average, and an interview.